-Howes: Gilbert spearheading talks for new economic development tools
+Howes: Gilbert backing talks for new development tools

 Mortgage mogul Dan Gilbert is pressing Gov. Rick Snyder for state aid to help complete some of his most high-profile redevelopment projects planned for downtown.